semap/RxViewModel-Android/README.md

  - **SwitchMap**

 For example, User execute three actions A1, A2 and then A3 really really quick.
 And those actions will modify the username of the state (via reducer)
  - A1, it takes 100 ms to execute.
-The reducer will set the username to ab
+The reducer will set the username to "a"
  - A2, it takes 20 ms to execute.
-The reducer will set the username to abc
+The reducer will set the username to "ab"
  - A3, it takes 60 ms to execute.
-The reducer will set the username to abcd
+The reducer will set the username to "abc"

 ![Diagram](images/3actions.png)